rhomobile/rhomobile-docs/eb/en/edge/api/barcode.md

 ####Type
 <span class='text-info'>INTEGER</span>
 ####Description

-<p>Specifies the time, in seconds, that an external scanner will be allowed to remain idle before the connection is terminated to conserve power.</p>
+Specifies the time, in seconds, that an external scanner will be allowed to remain idle before the connection is terminated to conserve power.
 ####Access